-We are proud to publish, with permission, the full text of Benjamin Zephaniah’s poem Naked from his anthology Too Black, Too Strong.
+We are proud to publish the full text of Benjamin Zephaniah’s poem Naked from his anthology Too Black, Too Strong.

 Find our in-depth interview with the “people’s laureate” here where he shares his views on poetry, the police and the royal family.

 copyright © Benjamin Zephaniah 2001

 Dis is me naked.
 Unclothed, undressed under